YottaDB/YDBDoc/AdminOpsGuide/installydb.rst

 This example installs the latest GT.M version in a subdirectory of :code:`/usr/local/lib/yottadb/`.

 The :code:`--encplugin`, :code:`--octo` and :code:`--posix` options were added to the :code:`ydbinstall` / :code:`ydbinstall.sh` script effective release `r1.30. <https://gitlab.com/YottaDB/DB/YDB/-/tags/r1.30>`_.

+If the build of any plugin (those installed by :code:`--encplugin`, :code:`--octo`, :code:`--posix`, and :code:`--zlib` command line options) does not succeed, the :code:`ydbinstall` script retains the directory where it built the plugin.